laxmi-prasanna372/CODSOFT/README.md

 - Designing clean, attractive, and user-friendly interfaces
 - Building functional web pages using HTML, CSS, and JavaScript
 - Implementing responsive layouts for different devices
-- Strengthening problem-solving and logical thinking skills
+- Strengthening problem-solving and logical thinking skills.

 The repository consists of five main projects:
 > **Calculator**, **Landing Page**, **Portfolio Website**, **Job Board**, and **Online Quiz Maker** Each project was an opportunity to learn, experiment, and grow as a web developer.